Skip to footer content

 $vbLabelText $csharpLabel

 This code stores each Excel object separately to ensure proper cleanup.
-The GC cleanup calls at the end force garbage collected objects to finalize.
-Some developers implement a private void Dispose(bool disposing) pattern or wrap everything in a finally block or finally section to guarantee cleanup even when exceptions occur.
+The GC.Collect() and GC.WaitForPendingFinalizers() calls at the end force garbage collection.
+Some developers wrap everything in a try/finally block to guarantee cleanup even when exceptions occur.

-IronXL takes a fundamentally different approach.
-Rather than wrapping Microsoft Office COM objects, IronXL reads and writes Excel file formats directly.
+IronXL takes a fundamentally different approach to Excel file operations.
+Rather than wrapping Microsoft Office COM objects, IronXL reads and writes Excel file formats directly using its own parser and renderer.
 This means no COM references, no Office Interop dependencies, and no lingering processes.
-You don't even need Microsoft Excel installed.
+You do not even need Microsoft Excel installed on the machine.

 Install-Package IronXL.Excel

-The following code demonstrates reading an Excel file with IronXL:
+The following code demonstrates reading an Excel file with IronXL.
+Notice that there is no cleanup code required:

 using IronXL;